 Credit Risk.
-To limit the risk that an issuer or other counterparty to an investment will not fulfill its obligations the District limits investments in commercial paper, corporate bonds or mutual bond funds to the top ratings issued by nationally recognized statistical rating organizations (NRSROs).
-As of August 31, 2020, all investments were rated AAA.
-Therefore, the District was not exposed to credit risk.
+To limit the risk that an issuer or other counterparty to an investment will not fulfill its obligations the District limits investments in commercial paper, corporate bonds and mutual bond funds to the top ratings issued by nationally recognized statistical rating organizations (NRSROs).
+As of August 31, 2020, all of the District's investments were rated AAA by Standard & Poor's rating agency.
+Therefore, the District was not exposed to credit risk